danerkestey/A-Star-Puzzle/README.md

 <h1 align="center">A-Star-Puzzle 🌟</h1>
-Implementing the A* Algorithm to solve n-Puzzle problem
+Implementing the A* Algorithm to solve n-Puzzle problem.

+The 3 heuristics in use:
+- Number of Misplaced Tiles
+- Sum of Manhattan Distance
+- Sum of Euclidean distance

+Each heuristic is more efficient then the previous, with sum of euclidean being the most efficient.

 ## Contributors